ricardobnjunior/HU-PageScan/README.md

 - hdf5 path
 - Destination path of .pb and .pbtxt files

-### Instruções para executar a inferência do arquivo .pb
+### Instructions for performing .pb file inference

 Run the script: inferenceTestPB.py
 Define:
-- Location where output will be saved
+- The location where the output will be saved
 - Location of the images to be inferred
 - Locating the .pb
 - Name of .pb